 In the interest of balance, it’s fair to mention the handful of extremely isolated exceptions.
 During the 1950’s where studio recording was a new and costly process, artists were often demanded by their record label to save as much money as possible.
 This meant that only a few takes were recorded, of which the best and selected take was normally judged on the vocal performance, not guitar.
 As guitars and guitar hardware were not as sturdy as they are today, it was often the case that the guitarist would slide out of tune somewhere between the first and second take.
 This layer of slightly out-of-tune guitar gives older recordings a somewhat dissonant but ‘retro’ quality.
 This was an accident even back then, and not something we would advise to intentionally recreate.

-To make one thing clear; there is a marked difference between tuning a guitar to a tuner, and tuning a guitar to itself .
-A tuner is effectively a device containing reference points to the universally accepted pitches which make up the notes of the chromatic scale.
-Interestingly enough, there are minute frequential differences between tuners – i.e one brand may be ever so slightly different to another.
-This generally becomes an issue only on much larger scales of operations, such as synchronising an entire orchestra or within a high-end recording studio.
+To make one thing clear; there is a marked difference between tuning a guitar to a tuner, and tuning a guitar to itself.
+A tuner is effectively a device containing reference points to the universally accepted pitches of the chromatic scale.
+Interestingly enough, there are minute frequential differences between tuners — one brand may be ever so slightly different to another.
+This generally becomes an issue only on much larger scales of operations, such as synchronising an entire orchestra, or within a super high-end recording studio.

 Tuning a guitar to itself

-The simplest method to tune a guitar to itself is by recognising the intervals employed in standard tuning.
-A guitar is tuned in fourths, with the exception of the G and B strings, which are a major third apart.
+The simplest method to tune a guitar to itself is by recognising the intervals that constitute standard tuning.
+A guitar is tuned in fourths, except for the G and B strings, which are a major third apart.

 With a little coordination, you can also do this in ‘reverse’.
 Simply pluck an open string with the thumb of your picking hand while simultaneously fretting the fifth (or fourth for the G-string) note of the string above with the forefinger of the same hand.
 By immediately plucking the fretted note afterwards, you can then tune to the note of the ringing open string with your unoccupied fretting hand.

 Over time, you will gradually sharpen the ability to tune by ear.
 This develops over years through slow subconscious reinforcement of the correct pitches of each string in relation to one another.
 Regardless, while okay for solo practice, self-tuning does not suffice for any kind of live or recording scenario.
 Always use a tuner before playing with other musicians.
-You don’t want to be that guy whose guitar is in-tune with itself but slightly out compared to the rest of the band.
-It sounds f**king terrible.
-You couldn’t declare your amateurism louder if you tried.
+You don’t want to be that guy whose guitar is in tune with itself but slightly out compared to the rest of the band.
+It sounds very, very bad.